Depro-Provera Osteoporosis cause. Sometimes drugs have unintended side effect. Depro-Provera is one of them.

-Women should discuss this public health advisory with their health care providers - especially if they have any of the otherrisk factors for Osteoporosis.
+Women should discuss the Canadian public health advisory with their health care providers - especially if they have any of the other risk factors for Osteoporosis.

-If, after due consideration, you and your health care provider decide to use Depo-Provera, Health Canada states that "Patients should talk to their doctor about how to reduce the risk of low bone mineral density, and about calcium and vitamin D intake.
+If after considering the risks, you and your health care provider do decide to use Depo-Provera, I hope you will follow the guidance of Health Canada that states: "Patients should talk to their doctor about how to reduce the risk of low bone mineral density, and about calcium and vitamin D intake.
 Patients should be aware that monitoring of bone mineral density with a bone test may be recommended for some users of Depo-Provera."

 1. Depro-Provera users face increased Osteoporosis risk: Health Canada.
 Written by: ALYSSA SCHWARTZ.
 See: Depro-Provera Osteoporosis Risk